Our Perspective...

 On the Human Rights Approach to Migrant Women

 Regardless of country of origin, immigration or socio-economic status, the development of women is the key to community developement.
-We believe the empowerment process, that emphasizes a woman's own capabilities and productivity, is the most effective.
-This is the basis for our efforts and is informed by the human rights perspective to human development;the preferred paradigm of the international community.
+We believe the empowerment process, one that emphasizes a woman's own capabilities and productivity, is the most effective way to "help" women who are struggling after exploitation.
+We believe that "victim saving" approaches fail to recognize the strengths and values of exploited workers, and we strive to reframe the dialogue about direct services in the United States.